invinciblescriptz/invincible-private-killing/README.md

             if rightHand and leftHand then
                 for _, name in ipairs(targetPlayerNames) do
                     local target = Players:FindFirstChild(name)
-                    if target and target.Character then
-                        local rootPart = target.Character:FindFirstChild("HumanoidRootPart")
+                    if target and target ~= LP and target.Character then local rootPart = target.Character:FindFirstChild("HumanoidRootPart")
                         if rootPart then
                             pcall(function()